BEJ97/MK-Tempotron/code/Readme.txt

 https://www.dropbox.com/sh/0tvd1lkl2uhamhe/AADb2ylm9zSNxNzzhSL6DjbAa

-(3) If you intend to test this code on CIFAR10-DVS ,N-MNIST,N-CARS, download the dataset and use the following MATLAB file (.m) to create .mat files
+(3) If you intend to test this code on CIFAR10-DVS, N-MNIST, N-CARS, download raw files of these datasets and use the following MATLAB file (.m) to create .mat files

 https://www.dropbox.com/sh/zifpqgyb61uw076/AAC0jZcI7qLvKuvAB6EvHpMca?dl=0